NOLAND OffShore Sailing

 Real Learning

-Weather interpretation, routing decisions, man-overboard procedures, radar and AIS monitoring.
+Weather interpretation, routing decisions, man-overboard procedures, radar and AIS monitoring and much more.
 Applied offshore seamanship in real conditions.